I came through an article by Piotr Solnica, covering his thoughts about open-source financement, and I've got inspired to write this response for him.

-I've went through the main issues we've faced, and realized, that this is not only a Hanami problem.
-This is Open-Source problem in general.
+I've gone through the main issues we've faced, and realized, that this is not only a Hanami problem.
+This is an Open-Source problem in general.

 - The core team usually is too small, due to the lack of financial support.

-- There are not too much resources to learn, because developers are busy in developing applications, not writing aritcles or video guides.
+- There are not too many resources to learn, because developers are busy developing applications, not writing articles or video guides.

 - It's yet alpha - because the team is too small, because there is not enough support, because there is not enough interest yet, because it's easier to go with already well-worn trails.